jetbrains-academy/sql-course/Lesson3/task2/task.md

 or if the value of `name` attribute is `'Disa'`.
 Logically, the database engine executes query as follows:

 1. It scans through all the rows of the table specified in `FROM` clause
-2. For each single row it evaluates the `WHERE` expression, inserting the attribute values from the current row into the expression as necessary.
+2. For every row it evaluates the `WHERE` expression, inserting the attribute values from the current row into the expression as necessary.
 3. If the expression evaluates to `true`, the whole current row goes to the `SELECT` clause which may process it further, as we saw in the previous lesson.